 - Register online through the Minnesota Secretary of State's website

-- Download, complete and mail in a Minnesota Voter Registration Application [PDF] or complete one in-person at the Scott County Elections Office, 200 Fourth Ave.
-W., Shakopee.
+- Submit a Minnesota Voter Registration Application [PDF].
 To have a voter registration application mailed to you, please contact the Scott County Elections Office at 952-496-8560.

 Pre-registration closes 20 days prior to the election.
-Scott County Elections Department is responsible for voter registration.
+Scott County Elections Office is responsible for voter registration.

 Voters can request an absentee ballot in one of two ways:

-- Request a ballot online through the Minnesota Secretary of State website.
+- Request online through the Minnesota Secretary of State website.
 Once your information is verified, local election officials will review the application and, if approved, mail you a ballot.

-- Download a Minnesota Absentee Ballot Application [PDF] or obtain one from Scott County Elections, 200 Fourth Ave.
+- Submit a Minnesota Absentee Ballot Application [PDF] or obtain one from Scott County Elections, 200 Fourth Ave.
 W., during regular business hours.
 Return the application to the Scott County Elections office.
 After your application is processed, Scott County Elections will mail you a ballot.